 A lot of healthcare providers in the US tend to choose the image of two snakes wrapped around a staff, known as the caduceus, as their brand logo.
 This is both right and wrong.

-To help you understand why we use the caduceus as a symbol of medicine, let’s go back to its origin.
+To help you understand why some practitioners use caduceus as medical symbol, let’s go back to the origin and meaning of caduceus.

 Origin of Caduceus Symbol